-"Pre-funded" warrants provide any purchaser in this offering with the ability purchase more than 4.99% of our issued and outstanding stock.
+"Pre-funded" warrants provide any purchaser in this offering with the ability purchase more than 4.99% of our issued and outstanding stock .
 This is accomplished through purchasing "pre-funded" warrants at a price equal to the purchase price for units, less \$.01, which \$.01 is the exercise price for the "pre-funded" warrants.
 Each "pre-funded" unit is exercisable into a unit as offered hereunder.
 Thus, the purchaser is paying essentially the purchase price for a unit at closing of the offering but is not deemed to beneficially own the shares of common stock included in the units until the purchaser exercises the "pre-funded" warrant.
 Once purchased, the purchase price of the "pre-funded" warrants is not refundable.
-While the warrant permits waiver of provisions by us and the holder of the warrant, this would not affect the "pre-funding" as that is the purchase price of the instrument which is paid at the time of closing and becomes part of our proceeds received from the offering.
-In addition, the pre-funded warrants are perpetual and do not have expiration date.
+While the warrant permits waiver of provisions by us and the holder of the warrant, this would not affect the "pre-funded warrants are perpetual and do not have expiration date.